---

 ![commercial pricing](https://cms.fieldcamp.ai/wp-content/uploads/2025/06/commercial-pricing-1024x716.webp)**Commercial pricing ranges**:

-Commercial pricing factors include after-hours work (25-50% premium), specialized equipment requirements, and insurance/bonding requirements that add overhead costs.
+**Commercial pricing factors** include after-hours work (a 25-50% premium), specialized equipment requirements, and insurance/bonding requirements that add to overhead costs.

 Geographic location creates dramatic pricing differences across pressure washing markets.
 Understanding regional factors helps you price competitively while maintaining profitability in your specific market.